Marcus Haber

-Marcus Warren Haber (born January 11, 1989) is a Canadian professional soccer player who plays as a striker for Thai League 2 club Bangkok.
+Marcus Warren Haber (born January 11, 1989) is a Canadian professional soccer player who plays as a striker for Philippines Football League club One Taguig.

 Haber began his career in the youth academies of Vancouver Selects and Dutch Eredivisie club FC Groningen.
 He returned to Canada in February 2009 to sign for Vancouver Whitecaps and in January 2010 signed for English Championship club West Bromwich Albion for an undisclosed fee.
 Over the following year he was loaned to Exeter City, Vancouver Whitecaps, and Scottish Premier League club St Johnstone, joining the latter permanently in July 2011.
 After one season, he moved to League One club Stevenage, spending two years there and also featuring on loan for Notts County.
 In July 2014, he signed for Crewe Alexandra, where he played for two seasons.

 Haber joined Scottish Premiership club Dundee in October 2016 and spent the first half of the 2018–19 season on loan at Falkirk.
 In January 2019, he joined Pacific FC of the newly formed Canadian Premier League, transferring to league rivals Cavalry FC a year later.
 Haber spent the 2021 season with Cambodian Premier League club Visakha, before joining Preah Khan Reach Svay Rieng, scoring 74 goals in 71 appearances and winning a domestic double in his second season.
 He joined Thai League 2 club Chonburi in July 2024, spending the 2024–25 season on loan with Nongbua Pitchaya, before signing for Bangkok in July 2025.
 At international level, Haber has represented Canada from under-16 to under-23 level and earned 27 senior caps, scoring three goals.